 Meet your Farmer-Florist

-Flowers, on the other hand, have the power to bring nature into the lives and homes of so many people.
+Flowers have the power to bring nature into the lives, homes, and celebrations of so many people!

 ‘Good luck with your sea change!‘

 A “sea change” is a shifting of winds, a changing of tides, a movement in great currents around us.